Open-Data-BiH/blum-project/docs/transit-data.md

 14B, 17 and 17A.
 The `~` marker and stop-wide notice remain essential: geometry timing is a planning estimate, not a published intermediate-stop time or live tracking.

-An estimate is shown only when the timetable direction can be matched to the route, the selected stop lies inside that route's nominal origin→destination slice, and every source sequence and timing segment from the nominal start to the stop is complete.
+An estimate is shown only when the timetable direction can be matched to the route and the selected stop lies inside that route's nominal origin→destination slice.
+Every source timing segment from the nominal start to the stop must be complete.
+When a reviewed manual correction inserts a stop between two consecutive operator records, the calculator splits the following record's published segment time in proportion to the distances between stop coordinates.
+The total operator travel time remains unchanged, while the inserted stop and all downstream stops retain usable estimates.
 Timetable notes describe branches, extensions, short turns, or alternate origins, but the source has no machine-readable mapping from those patterns to stops.
-A direction and service day containing an annotated departure is therefore treated as unavailable; skipping that departure could incorrectly promote a later regular trip as the next bus.
+The calculator can show verified full-route departures that arrive before the next annotated trip.
+Once an annotated trip could be the next bus, the row becomes unavailable rather than incorrectly promoting a later regular trip.
 Rows that do not meet these conditions say that an estimate is currently unavailable instead of inventing a time.

 The browser applies the same weekday/weekend and school-holiday schedule selection as the full timetable.
 It considers a late trip that crosses midnight and, after today's service is